Find the Best Yard Drainage Contractors for Your Business

 Understanding Wheaton's Drainage Challenges

 Wheaton's landscape and climate present unique challenges for property water management.
-The region's prevalent clay soil is a primary factor1.
+The region's prevalent clay soil is a primary factor.
 Clay has very fine particles that compact easily, creating a dense layer that absorbs water slowly and drains poorly.
 During heavy rains common in Illinois, water pools on the surface or saturates the topsoil because it cannot percolate down through the clay quickly enough.
 Furthermore, older neighborhoods may have naturally low spots or grading that has settled over time, inadvertently directing water toward foundations instead of away from them.
 Recognizing these issues-from a perpetually squishy lawn to water seeping into a basement window well-is the first step toward a solution.

 Core Solutions for Yard Drainage and Water Management